CharlinZheng/CharlinZheng.github.io/_pages/includes/intro.md

 &nbsp;

 My research focuses on the intersection of **machine learning（ML）**, **digital twins(DT)**, and **power electronics-dense grids （PEDGs）**.
 Through advanced computational techniques and rigorous mathematical methods to achieve high-fidelity DTs and reliable ML, I work to advance the **digital transformation** of PEDGs, from individual power electronic converters to large-scale smart grids.
-By developing diverse application paradigms based on DTs and ML, I aim to shift PEDGs development from **human-centered** to **computer-centered** approaches, reducing the need for **manual intervention** while ensuring performance that matches or exceeds that achieved by skilled human operators.
+By developing diverse application paradigms based on DTs and ML, I aim to shift PEDGs development from **human-centered** to **computer-centered** approaches.
 <p align="center">
   <img src="./images/Web_HomePage.svg" >
 </p>